 States that expanded Medicaid will face a much larger cut to Medicaid funding, on average about 14.5%, than the 10 states that have not expanded Medicaid coverage which will still see an average 7.9% reduction in funding.
+Early estimates show that 1,859,483 Floridians will lose Medicaid under the new law.

 Medicaid losses won't be restricted to loss of coverage.
 Since the new law also restricts states' ability to raise revenue for the state portion of their Medicaid through provider taxes, hundreds of hospitals, clinics and nursing homes which depend on Medicaid for a large share of their operating costs, are at risk of closure.
-More than 300 rural hospitals are currently at "immediate risk" of closure under the OBBBA.
+More than 300 rural hospitals are currently at "immediate risk" of closure under the OBBBA including 1 rural hospital in Florida.

 Hospital and nursing home closures create cascading impacts on jobs and economic activity in the state, particularly in rural areas that are more dependent on Medicaid.
 A recent analysis from the Commonwealth Fund shows that states will see significant job losses, reductions in revenue and shrinking Gross Domestic Project (GDP) as a result of the OBBBA's cuts to Medicaid and SNAP (Supplemental Food Assistance Program).
-The tremendous loss of Medicaid is expected to impact state budgets.
-Medicaid is the largest source of federal funding in every state's budget currently making up about a third of state budget revenue.
+Conservative estimates of impact of the Medicaid changes under the new law show that: